-The goal of all metal hardening processes is to ensure a structural transformation of steel and cast iron materials with greater strength.
+The goal of all metal hardening processes is to ensure a structural transformation of steel and cast-iron materials to give them greater strength.
 First, the original ferritic-perlitic material structure is austenitized by heating, and then transformed into hard martensite by quenching.
-Here, hardening with high-power diode lasers has the decisive advantage of making an exclusive locally heat input at stressed areas possible.
-By this, at complex components, a partial hardening can be realized, while in other zones the ductility of the initial structure can be maintained.
-With induction hardening, such a local treatment is not possible in many cases and thus has disadvantages compared to laser hardening.
-As the workpiece is only heated near the surface with a low hardening depth at laser brazing and the heat is discharged very efficiently over the neighboring material, in most cases there is no need for an additional quenching media, which keeps costs low.
-As the warpage is compared to other hardening techniques in quite a minimal way, additional methods to correct the material deformations can mostly be omitted.
+Here, hardening with high-power diode lasers has the decisive advantage of enabling heat to be provided in specific stressed areas exclusively.
+For complex components, this enables parts to be hardened, while, in other zones, the ductility of the initial structure can be maintained.
+This localized treatment is not possible in many cases with induction hardening, which thus has disadvantages compared to laser hardening.
+As the workpiece is only heated near the surface with a low hardening depth in laser brazing, the heat is therefore discharged very efficiently over the neighboring material.
+Thus, there is no need for an additional quenching media in most cases, which keeps costs low.
+As the warpage is rather minimal compared to other hardening techniques, there is generally no need for additional methods to correct the material deformations.

-The processes of surface hardening with laser are generally usable for all materials at which classical hardening methods can be used due to the adequate carbon content.
-At laser hardening, only the especially stressed areas of the components are locally hardened, e.g. at steels and cast iron in tool manufacturing.
-The thermal treatment of wear or cyclical stressed component areas – e.g. in job order production – can be realized quite effectively and flexibly in combination with a Laserline OTZ Zoom optic.
+The processes of laser surface hardening can generally be deployed for all the materials for which traditional hardening methods can be used, due to their adequate carbon content.
+With laser hardening, only the highly stressed areas of the components are locally hardened, e.g. steels and cast iron in tool manufacturing.
+The thermal treatment of wear-stressed or cyclically stressed component areas – e.g. in contract production – can be realized highly effectively and flexibly in combination with a Laserline OTZ Zoom optic.

-Hardening with diode lasers makes it possible to achieve the respective material-specific maximum hardness at machine components, tools, component parts, and commodities.
-The temperature regulation during the metal hardening process ensures that the respective optimal process results for each material and application are reached.
-However, laser heat treatment can also be used to locally reduce the firmness of high-strength materials to make sure better deformability in those local areas.
+Hardening with diode lasers makes it possible to achieve the maximum hardness for machine components, tools, component parts, and commodities, specific to the material in question.
+Temperature regulation during the metal hardening process ensures that the optimum process results are reached for each material and application.
+However, heat treatment can also be used to locally reduce the firmness of high-strength materials to provide better deformability in those local areas.

 Compared to other processes, a diode laser offers many advantages: